Yann Songo'o: Morecambe

 On 23 September 2020, Songo'o joined EFL League Two side Morecambe.
 On 18 March 2021, he was handed a six-game ban and ordered to complete face-to-face education after admitting a charge of directing a homophobic insult at an opposing player.

 Bradford City

 He moved to Bradford City at the start of the 2021–22 season.

 In January 2023 he moved on loan to Walsall.

+In May 2023 it was announced that he would leave Bradford City when his contract expired on 30 June.

+Return to Morecambe

+On 27 June 2023, Songo'o was announced to be returning to Morecambe on a one-year deal.

 Personal life

 The Songo'o family has raised many footballers.
 Yann is the son of former Cameroonian national team goalkeeper Jacques Songo'o, who featured for Spanish side Deportivo La Coruña in the late 1990s and early 2000s.
 His brother is a professional footballer Franck Songo'o.